herman-zamula-teamdev/targetscope/_sources/data/compound.txt

 A *Category* could group other categories.
 For example, a category called "karyotype" could contain three subcategories called "cancer", "normal" and "unassigned".
 Each of the three subcategories could contain cell-line specific *Experiments* that contain data for cancerous cell lines, normal cell lines, and cell lines unassigned to the cancerous or normal subsets.

-Some operations can be applied on a *Set*, depending on what features the set offers or exposes.
+Some :ref:`operations <ops>` can be applied on a *Set*, depending on what features the set offers or exposes.

 .. _compound_array: